21 fun things to do with your dog

 4. Run or jog together.

 Nothing tires out a pup with lots of energy like a long run.
-Some dogs are better suited for longer distances than others, so consider your pup’s health, the temperature outside, and always bring fuel, like treats and water.
+Some dogs are better suited for longer distances than others, so consider your pup’s health and the temperature outside, and always bring fuel, like treats and water.
 If you have a real runner on your hands — as in, a dog that’s prone to running off — it’s key to get a leash specially made for running.
 If this becomes a regular activity for you both, see if you can consistently beat your previous time.

 5. Visit an off-leash dog park where your dog can romp with other dogs.